Karen Morrow

-Karen Morrow (born December 15, 1936) is an American singer and actress best known for her work in musical theater.
+Karen Jane Morrow (born December 15, 1936) is an American singer and actress best known for her work in musical theater.
 Her honors include an Emmy Award and a Theatre World Award, and an Ovation Award and five Drama-Logue Award nominations.

 Early life and Broadway career

 Morrow was born in Chicago and raised in Des Moines, Iowa by parents who were both classical singers.
 As a teenager, she heard recordings by actress/singer Susan Johnson, which inspired her to try musical theater, beginning with the role of Meg in Brigadoon.

 After graduating from St. Joseph Academy (Des Moines, Iowa) in 1954, she graduated from Clarke College in 1958.
 She then moved to Milwaukee, Wisconsin, where she taught and performed on the side, and then moved to Manhattan.
 Her career began with an appearance in the Off-Broadway show Sing, Muse! in 1961; she won a 1962 Theatre World Award for her performance.
 She played Luce in a 1963 Off-Broadway revival of Rodgers & Hart's The Boys from Syracuse and a number of roles in City Center over the next five years, including The Most Happy Fella in 1966 as Cleo.